lunarun/auto-file-cli/README.md

 Either through cloning with git or by using npm (the recommended way):

 ```
-npm install -g auto-create-file
+npm install -g auto-file

 ```

-And auto-create-file will be installed globally to your system path.
+And auto-file will be installed globally to your system path.

 ### Usage